kubohiroya/sheet2form/README.md

 ## Installation

+### Installation Strategy A: Copy and paste .gs files simply

-### 1. Create an empty spreadsheet and its Container Bounded Script
+#### 1. Create an empty spreadsheet and its Container Bounded Script
 * Create an empty Google Spreadsheet file on your GoogleDrive.
 * Open the ScriptEditor from the spreadsheet to create a Container Bounded Script Project.
+* Add a new Google Apps Script file in the project by copying `./bridge.gs` and `./src/sheet2form.gs` file content in this repository.

+#### 2. Setup onOpen event trigger
+* Setup a trigger to execute function `onOpen` with spreadsheet `onOpen` event.
+* Re-open the Google Spreadsheet.

+### Installation Strategy B: Setup and bind a reusable standalone script

+#### 1. Create an empty spreadsheet and its Container Bounded Script

+* Create an empty Google Spreadsheet file on your GoogleDrive.
+* Open the ScriptEditor from the spreadsheet to create a Container Bounded Script Project.
-* Add a new Google Apps Script file in the project by copying `./bridge.gs` file content of this repository.
+* Add a new Google Apps Script file in the project by copying `./bridge.gs` file content in this repository.

-### 2. Create a Standalone Script hosted on GitHub
+#### 2. Create a Standalone Script hosted on GitHub

 * Create an empty Google Apps Script on your GoogleDrive as a Standalone Script Project Project.
 * Setup `node-google-apps-script` so as to create your credential file and `./gapps.config.json` file. cf. https://www.npmjs.com/package/node-google-apps-script
 * Build and Dist the library with `npm run build && npm run dist`

-### 3. Bind the spreadsheet to the Standalone Script Project
+#### 3. Bind the spreadsheet to the Standalone Script Project
 * In the Standalone Script Project, COPY the value of 'Project Key' project property.
 * In the Container Bounded Script Project, click `Resource` -> `Library` menu to open `Adding Library`, PASTE the copy of 'Project Key', so as to setup your Standalone Script Project as the library referenced by `sheet2form` variable.

+#### 4. Setup onOpen event trigger
-* Setup a trigger to execute function `onOpen` by spreadsheet event `onOpen`.
+* Setup a trigger to execute function `onOpen` with spreadsheet `onOpen` event.
+* Re-open the Google Spreadsheet.

 ## Usage
 ### `exportForm`